-9. Crossroads Market
+Shop At The Crossroads Market

-- Location: 1235 26 Ave SE
+- Location: 1235 26 Ave SE (GPS)

 - Insider Tip: Hit up The Perogy Guy for some of the tastiest pierogies you’ll ever have.

-10. Have a browse in Inglewood
+Have a Browse in Inglewood

 If you’re in the mood for a little shopping, Inglewood has you covered.
 From edgy and contemporary women’s fashion to top-quality consignment, menswear, and even bridal attire, this is a fashion and style hotspot in the city in one of the city’s coolest neighborhoods.
 There’s even a gift shop located inside an old refurbished barn, where all goods sold are made locally by independent artisans.

-- Location: 555 Saddledome Rise SE
+- Location: 555 Saddledome Rise SE (GPS)

 - Cost: range from $30 to over $100